morteza-mahdiani/MultiModal-ICL-Benchmark/README.md

-# README: Comparison of ICL and Fine-Tuned Idefics2 on VisMin Benchmark
+# Comparison of ICL and Fine-Tuned Idefics2 on VisMin Benchmark

 ## Overview
 This document provides a comparison between **ICL (In-Context Learning) results** and the **fine-tuned version of Idefics2** on the VisMin benchmark.
 The analysis is based on **Text (T), Image (I), and Group (G) scores** for four key categories: **Object, Attribute, Spatial Relation, and Count**.